 S&P IPSA daily candlestick chart

-Chile’s benchmark closed firmer on July 7, the S&P IPSA rising 0.57% to about 10,883 and printing an intraday high near 10,919 — the market pressing toward the upper edge of its range.
+Chile’s benchmark closed firmer on July 7.
+The S&P IPSA rose 0.57% to about 10,883 and printed an intraday high near 10,919, pressing toward the upper edge of its range.

 This was a bank-and-retailer session, not a mining one.
-The heavyweights that usually set Santiago’s tone — the lithium and copper names — sat out the move, with SQM-B slipping 0.5% even as it drew the day’s heaviest cash.
+The lithium and copper names that usually set Santiago’s tone sat out the move, with SQM-B slipping 0.5% even as it drew the day’s heaviest cash.

-The whole session sat under the shadow of Wednesday’s local inflation print, seen easing to 3.7% — a number that matters directly to the bank names that led the tape.
+The whole session sat under the shadow of Wednesday’s local inflation print, seen easing to 3.7%.
+That number matters directly to the bank names that led the tape.

 Assessment — Bank-led advance, not a copper trade HIGH